The 9 Best Clocking-In Systems for Your Business

 Quick overview

-Bodet is one of the leading companies in time-related equipment in Europe, and has subsidiaries in several European countries and the UK.
+Kelio is a subsidiary of the Bodet group, one of the leading companies in time-related equipment in Europe, and has subsidiaries in several European countries and the UK.
 The first tower clock was installed by Monsieur Bodet in 1868, and it now produces everything from sports timekeeping boards to industrial bell systems – as well as excellent lines of clocking-in terminals (dubbed ‘Kelio') and biometric devices.

 Strengths